Krimzo/SudokuSolver/README.md

 # Sudoku Solver
-Simple sudoku solver I made in C++.
+Simple console sudoku solver in C++.
 Works for all puzzles that don't require number guessing.